How Much Do Cars Cost in Turkey (in US Dollars)

 .jpg)

-The buyer and seller must be present at the Noter office.
+- Buyer and seller appear at the Noter

 .jpg)